There’s hidden agenda in teen sexuality campaign

 Interestingly, this new blatant push for abortion in particular and CSE in general, has stirred up a very strong negative sentiment among many Kenyans.
 Some are now signing an online petition to prevail upon the Education CS, Amina Mohamed, to not only pronounce herself on the matter, but to also declare that CSE shall not be implemented in our schools.
 But, from the look of things, this CSE matter is not going to die easily.

 Like other unfavourable foreign ideologies and practices – abortion, homosexuality, feminism, atheism, prostitution – being pushed down our throats by strong and well-funded lobby groups, CSE appears to be the next frontier in the battle for our souls.
 The government must bring out its armies to defend our long cherished values that are now being trampled upon by callous groups and individuals.

-SEE ALSO :Day of the Girl Child: Are we there yet? - The writer is Presiding Bishop of Christ is the Answer Ministries. [email protected]
+- The writer is Presiding Bishop of Christ is the Answer Ministries. [email protected]

 Teen SexualityTeenage PregnancyTeenagers